Top

 To view more frequently asked questions about grandparent rights in Ohio, please visit the following link: Ohio Grandparent Rights Questions and Answers [link= http://slaterzurz.com/practice-areas/family-law/grandparent-rights-questions-and-answers/]

 This article was written by attorney James W. Slater of the Ohio law firm Slater & Zurz LLP.
 Slater & Zurz has been representing clients throughout Ohio with all types of legal issues for over 40 years.
 The law firm has handled over 30,000 personal injury related cases and helped clients receive more than $150,000,000 in verdicts and settlements.
-For a free consultation with an experienced attorney, please call (614) 289-1227 or visit www.slaterzurz.com. [link=http://slaterzurz.com]
+For a consultation with an experienced attorney, please call (614) 289-1227 or visit www.slaterzurz.com. [link=http://slaterzurz.com]

 For questions and issues in the Central Ohio Area, regarding Grandparent rights contact the Law Offices of William L. Geary, Co.
 L.P.A.
 (614) 289-1227